alan-rpi/domoticz-email-mqtt-sms-telegram/README.md

-# domoticz-email-mqtt-sms-telegram
+# domoticz-email-mqtt
-Simple scripts to send email, mqtt, sms and telegram messages from Domoticz Blockly rules
+Scripts to send email, mqtt and sms messages from Domoticz Blockly rules.
+Plus a script to invoke 1 to 4 of these scripts with a single call from Blockly.

 ## Overview
 These scripts were created to overcome 4 issues when running a Docker Domoticz container: